-Samford University, in partnership with St. Vincent's Health System, is pleased to provide health care services to our campus community of students and employees.
-This partnership builds on the strong faith-based mission of both the university and the St. Vincent's Health System.
+Samford University, in partnership with Ascension St. Vincent's, is pleased to provide health care services to our campus community of students and employees.
+This partnership builds on the strong faith-based mission of both the university and the Ascension St. Vincent's.

 Hours of Operation

-For urgent care needs after hours visit St. Vincent's Urgent Care.
+For urgent care needs after hours visit St. Vincent's Urgent Care or your preferred provider.

 University Health Services is a fully-functional health care facility providing primary medical care, preventive health care and wellness services.